 I have a passion for texture and natural materials, the site does not disappoint.
-The fort is built of coquina from nearby Anastasia Island; a stone formed by sedimentation of ancient shells.
-We can clearly see the shells in the stone.
+The fort is built of coquina from nearby Anastasia Island (worthy of a spot on any “Things to Do in St. Augustine” list in its own right); a stone formed by sedimentation of ancient shells.
+You can clearly see the shells in the stone.

 I adore doors and shutters, and the colors on these are divine.
 These were the perfect grey and a shade of anything-but-basic black, as well as a rustic white door I’d buy on the spot if it weren’t priceless.

 I now have visions (delusions?) of building my own doors next time we buy a house.
 I’m obsessed with these black arched doors on giant hinges and imagining them in a master bathroom, pool house, or studio.
 I also have ideas about recreating the soldiers’ quarters as a bunkhouse and playroom in the attic for grandchildren someday.
 (All this, of course, in the old house I haven’t found yet.)

 The patina on the cannon is a shade of turquoise only nature can produce; the softness of the worn, smooth wood on the soldiers’ beds is difficult to describe and capture on camera.
 These are the work of years of use and wear; finishes impossible to replicate.
 They are, for me, the things that make antiques and old houses so irresistible.